yuyashiraki/CTCI/README.md

 # CTCI
-This is my solutions of the book "Cracking the Coding interview"
+This is my solutions of the book "Cracking the Coding interview" and HackerRank exercise.